colinhacks/zod/README.md

 ### `.chain`

 You can chain schemas, passing the output of one as the input to another.
-The output of the first schema is typechecked to ensure compatibility with the input of the second schema.
+The output of the first schema is type-checked to ensure compatibility with the input of the second schema.

 ```ts
 const createUserDTOSchema = z